Bring filmmaking skills to you students.

 - How to get your short film seen by others

-Each year, the Nextwave short film competition is free to enter for all regional Australians aged 10 -25 years– so your students can put their newfound filmmaking skills into practice in the real world.
+Each year, the Nextwave short film competition is free to enter for all young Australians aged 10 -25 years– so your students can put their newfound filmmaking skills into practice in the real world.

-The competition awards tens of thousands of dollars in prizes to young regional filmmakers and their schools each year, with the best short films each year screening at the Nextwave Youth Film Awards – regional Australia’s largest youth film celebration – a major event of Coffs Harbour’s Screenwave International Film Festival.
+The competition awards tens of thousands of dollars in prizes to filmmakers and their schools each year, with the best short films each year screening at the Nextwave Youth Film Awards – regional Australia’s largest youth film celebration – a major event of Coffs Harbour’s Screenwave International Film Festival.

 The best short films each year are included in the travelling Nextwave Youth Week Film Festival, which screens annually at over 20 regional towns and cities across Australia (includes up to 5 locally produced short films!).
 Speak to your local council about bringing the Nextwave Youth Week Film Festival to your community.